Affiliate links on Android Authority may earn us a commission. Learn more.

 - Not commercially produced in smaller sizes yet

 And with that, you’re now up to speed on every display technology on the market today!
-Display types can vary significantly and the best option depends on the characteristics you deem important or require the most.
+Display types can vary significantly and the best type will depend on the characteristics you deem important or require the most.
 Having said that, you can’t go wrong with any of the cutting-edge technologies on the market today, namely OLED and Mini-LED.